 Engaging in lifelong learning is another way to help combat burnout.
-Continuing education can help infuse energy into nurses and help them renew their passion for the profession [131].
-The findings of a small study indicated that continuing career development through high-quality education was correlated with greater job satisfaction and job retention among nurses [142].
+Continuing education can help infuse energy into nurses and help them renew their passion for the profession.
+Studies have found that continuing career development through highquality education was correlated with greater job satisfaction and job retention among nurses [35; 92].
+The COVID-19 Impact Assessment Survey, which included more than 22,000 responses from nurses, asked what would better prepare nurses for future health crises and/or pandemics, and nurses indicated that continuing education in disaster preparedness (50%) and in emergency and critical care (44%) would be helpful [115].
 Becoming better educated can also help nurses advance in their career and become involved in decision making that affects nurses' job satisfaction.
-In addition, nurses' continuing education fulfills another purpose; in 2010, the Institute of Medicine recommended that nurses engage in lifelong learning as way to achieve the competencies needed to provide care for diverse populations of patients [143].

-In 2021, the American Nurses Association conducted a One-Year COVID-19 Impact Assessment Survey that included more than 22,000 responses from nurses [164].
-When asked what would better prepare nurses for future health crises and/or pandemics, nurses indicated that continuing education in disaster preparedness (50%) and continuing education in emergency and critical care (44%) would be helpful [164].